-- To update an unbooted domain before deployment, use the aiConfigurator as described in Appendix B, "Administering Environment-Specific Application Integration Information." - To update after deployment (and redeploy, as necessary), use the WebLogic Integration Administration Console as described in Application Integration in Managing WebLogic Integration Solutions.
+- To update an unbooted domain before deployment, use the aiConfigurator as described in Appendix B, "Administering Environment-Specific Application Integration Information." - To update after deployment (and redeploy, as necessary), use the WebLogic Integration Administration Console as described in Application Integration.